 - Spread Bonus: Bonus for the difference between the position of first and last matched words in a pattern.
 The higher the difference, the greater the score.

-If the bot consists of a Knowledge Graph, the user utterances are processed to extract the terms and are mapped with the Knowledge Graph to fetch the relevant paths.
+If the VA includes a Knowledge Graph, the user utterances are processed to extract the terms and are mapped with the Knowledge Graph to fetch the relevant paths.
 All the paths containing more than a preset threshold of the number of terms get shortlisted for further screening.
 Path with 100% terms covered and having a similar FAQ in the path is considered a perfect match.

 Ranking and Resolver